bluesk1/REACTColor/README.md

 ## OPTION 1) Get Started (install using one-click option; "REACTInstaller")

-1. Copy the path to the REACTInstaller (download from releases)
+1. Copy the path to the REACTInstaller (download from latest release)
 2. Type `chmod +x path\to\REACTInstaller`
 3. Tap twice on the REACTInstaller, and you can see REACT actively install (steps 1 and 2 do not have to be repeated ever again)